O-Lang-Central/governance-paper/governance-paper.md

 ---

-## 3.4 Regulatory Alignment
+### 3.4 Regulatory Alignment

-This satisfies:
+O-Lang’s design satisfies core requirements across global regulatory regimes:

-- **HIPAA §164.312(b):** Audit controls for system activity
+- **GDPR Article 22**: Right to explanation for automated decisions
-- **GDPR Article 22:** Right to explanation for automated decisions
+- **HIPAA §164.312(b)**: Audit controls for system activity
-- **Nigerian NDIC Guidelines:** Truthful disclosure in financial/health services
+- **Emerging Global South AI frameworks**: Built with input from Nigerian healthcare and fintech pilots, where infrastructure fragility demands truth over “graceful degradation”

-> O-Lang turns compliance from a retrofit into a runtime invariant.
+O-Lang turns compliance from a retrofit into a runtime invariant — adaptable to any jurisdiction that requires **auditability, non-fabrication, and policy enforcement**.

 ---